 It can be a Project Scope Document, Statement of Work (SOW), Project Definition Document, and much more.
 However, the aim of the document is the same.

 You need something that clearly states what is required to be delivered and what is not.

 What is the Scope Creep?

-What do I mean saying “under control”, It means everything is approved by Steering Committee and you are able to deliver it within defined framework i.e. Scope, time, effort, resources, and money.
+What do I mean by saying “under control”, It means everything is approved by Steering Committee and you are able to deliver it within a defined framework i.e. Scope, time, effort, resources, and money.

 How to Avoid Scope Creep

-To avoid the Scope creep i.e. uncontrolled changes of the Project Scope it should be executed under the governance of Change Management Process.
+To avoid Scope creep i.e. uncontrolled changes in the Project Scope it should be executed under the governance of the Change Management Process.

 How Change Management protects you from Scope Creep?